rfarneti/rfarneti.github.io/_pages/school.md

 ---
 permalink: /school/
-title: "Climate Dynamics School"
+title: "The ICTP Summer School on Theory, Mechanisms and Hierarchical Modelling of Climate Dynamics"
 author_profile: true

 ---

-The ICTP Summer School on Theory, Mechanisms and Hierarchical Modelling of Climate Dynamics
+[6th ICTP Summer School on Theory, Mechanisms and Hierarchical Modelling of Climate Dynamics:

-Heading 1
+Artificial Intelligence and Climate Modelling']{https://indico.ictp.it/event/10832/overview}
 ======

 Heading 2
 ======